 Classical guitarist, Hamish Strathdee, is regarded as an "excellent young Australian performer" (Limelight Magazine).
 Hamish's debut recording, Impressions of Spain - released on the Soundset Label (USA), has received critical acclaim, hailed as "an excellent debut” and "a thoroughly engaging album" (Classical Guitar Magazine).
 Hamish’s playing has been described as being of “the highest standard” (Soundboard Magazine) and with a “gloriously warm and rich” sound (Classical Guitar Magazine).

 Hamish has received prizes in: the Whitworth Classical Music Competition, 2x 1st Prizes in the ANU Chamber Music Competition in 2016 as the Contra Guitar Duo, and 2013 as a member of the Wattle Guitar Quartet.
 Hamish has also received a number of scholarships and grants to help further his artistic studies.
-Hamish was the recipient of; the Fankhauser Travelling Fellowship in 2015, the Peter and Lena Karmel Honours Scholarship in 2016 awarded to "the most outstanding student in music commencing an Honours year at the ANU School of Music"; in 2017, the PPCA Performers’ Trust Foundation; and was awarded the prestigious Deutscher Akademischer Austauschdienst (DAAD) Stipendium for musicians in 2018.
+Hamish was the recipient of; the Fankhauser Travelling Fellowship in 2015, the Peter and Lena Karmel Honours Scholarship in 2016 awarded to "the most outstanding student in music commencing an Honours year at the ANU School of Music"; in 2017 and 2019, awards from the PPCA Performers’ Trust Foundation; and was awarded the prestigious Deutscher Akademischer Austauschdienst (DAAD) Stipendium for musicians in 2018.